How to Find the Right Therapist for You

 Beyond frequency, therapists often vary in what time of day they see their clients.
 Think about when your schedule allows you to engage in therapy and include this information in your outreach to therapists.
 Do you work 9-5?
 Would you prefer to start your day with therapy or see your therapist after work?
 Do you work evenings, prioritizing daytime hours for therapy?

-A small note: often, as evening hours tend to be the most in-demand, seeing a therapist during daytime hours or during a lunch break may present a more affordable rate.
+A note: often, as evening hours tend to be the most in-demand, seeing a therapist during daytime hours or during a lunch break may help you negotiate a lower rate per session.
 If budget is your biggest concern, this is one way to make it work.

 Step 3: Think about your goals.

-You may also be flirting with starting e-therapy, or therapy implemented through technology, like video or text therapy.
+You may also be flirting with starting tele-therapy, or therapy implemented through technology, like video or text therapy.
 This is another way to potentially make therapy more affordable or more accessible, as it comes directly to your electronic device.
-That said, a majority of the healing that therapy enables occurs through the in-person dynamic between therapist and client.
 If you are able, I encourage you to pursue in-person treatment first.
-If e-therapy feels safest or most do-able for you, it is important to at least take that first step in providing yourself regular check-ins and care.
+If tele-therapy feels safest or most do-able for you, it is important to at least take that first step in providing yourself regular check-ins and care.

 Step 5: Try and try again.

-Rapport is responsible for over seventy percent of a therapeutic relationship’s success.
-Accordingly, the process of finding the right therapist can sometimes feel like dating.
+Rapport is responsible for over 70% of why therapy works.
+Accordingly, the process of finding the right therapist can sometimes feel a bit like dating.
 You may need to go on a few first dates before you find someone who you would like to see a second time, despite each therapist seeming like a puzzle-piece-fit on paper.

 Be patient with yourself and with the process.
 This relationship may grow to be an important part of your personal journey.
 It is worth the time and effort required to find a good fit.